ude-soco/CourseMapper-webserver/README.md

     - Rename the file `example.env` to `.env`

-    - Open command prompt/terminal and follow the steps below:
+    - Open a command prompt/terminal and move to the `webserver` directory.
+Then type the following command:

       - Install node packages